Part of the ongoing series: How to Live Like a Local

-How to Eat Like a Local
+How to Eat Like a Local in Dublin

 Do Brunch.
 Due to tough economic times, a lot of young people these days are skipping the night out and instead heading to brunch on Saturday or Sunday morning.
 Places like Taco Taco, Cinnamon, and Tribeca are great spots to get a bite to eat and surround yourself with locals.

 Grab Some Seafood in Howth.
 Just outside of Dublin is the small fishing village of Howth, where locals and visitors alike enjoy fresh seafood year round.
 Octopussy’s Tapas Bar, O’Connell’s, and the Abbey Tavern are top notch, while Crabby Jo’s has perhaps the best fish n’ chips in Ireland.

 Have a Steak at Featherblade.
 This recently-opened restaurant has only one thing on the menu—steak—and it’s incredible.

 How to Drink Like a Local in Dublin

 Try a Bulmers.
 Unlike Guinness, Bulmers Hard Apple Cider is best enjoyed on a warm summer day.
 And be sure not to ask for a Magners Cider—that’s what they drink the UK!

 Sample the Local Craft Brews.
 Along with the aforementioned Guinness, Dublin is home to a number of high-quality local beers.
 Recent government tax incentives have helped grow the craft brew scene.
 Wicklow Wolf is a personal favorite.

 Sip Some Gin at the Gin Palace.
 Dubliners love their Gin-based drinks, and The Gin Palace has the largest collection—over 150 varieties—in all of Ireland.